How to Cover Eczema With Makeup & Glow Through a Flare Up

-Have you ever contemplated putting makeup on the eczema on your face?
+Have you ever contemplated putting makeup on to cover the eczema patches on your face?

-Well, if you suffer from eczema like I do, I’m going to assume the answer is “duh!”
+Well, if you suffer from severe eczema like I do, I’m going to assume the answer is yes.

-Some common follow up concerns people tend to have are:
+Some common follow up concerns people tend to have when contemplating putting makeup over an eczema flare up are:

-- how exactly do you apply the makeup over eczema without it looking dry?
+- how exactly do you apply the makeup over the eczema without it looking dry?

 - how do you prevent the underlying skin from becoming more irritated?